Signature of quantum phase transition manifested in quantum fidelity at finite temperature: Three Dimensional Case

-In this case also, one observes a change of slope at $J=3$ of the curve $\partial r_a/\partial J$ vs $J$.(Fig. {\ref{Toy3d_fig}}) The second derivative does not show any divergence at the critical point but has a finite discontinuity (Fig \ref{toy3d_close}).
+In this case also, one observes a change of slope at $J=3$ of the curve $\partial r_a/\partial J$ vs $J$.(Fig. {\ref{Toy3d_fig}}) The second derivative does not show any divergence at the critical point but has a finite discontinuity (Fig. \ref{tnlsmclose}).
+It is important to mention that, the discontinuity becomes smaller as temperature increases and we could not study the behaviour of $r_a$ analytically in this case.